ProjectLighthouseCAU/lighthouse-swift/README.md

 [![Build](https://github.com/fwcd/lighthouse-swift/actions/workflows/build.yml/badge.svg)](https://github.com/fwcd/lighthouse-swift/actions/workflows/build.yml)

 An API client for a light installation at the University of Kiel using Swift 5.5's async/await.
+Runs on both Linux and macOS.

 ## Usage